Read more about what you can check in Acrolinx for PowerPoint on Mac.

 What You Can Check

-Acrolinx can only check saved documents, that's why you can't open the Sidebar if you haven't saved yet.
+Acrolinx can only check documents saved locally.
+If you haven't saved yet or if you've saved your documents to the network, you can't open the Sidebar.
 Use Acrolinx in the Normal view for full editing functionality.

 Supported file types: